-- ~1 tsp garam marsala (storebought or recipe here)
+- ~1 tsp garam masala (storebought or recipe here)

-- Add all ingredients except the olive oil and garam marsala to a food processor and blend until smooth.
+- Add all ingredients except the olive oil and garam masala to a food processor and blend until smooth.

 - While blending, add olive oil through the spout.

-- Once blended, add garam marsala, 1/4 tsp at a time until you reach your preferred level of flavor.
-I went with 1 tsp, and also added a bit more lemon juice.
+- Once blended, add garam masala 1/4 tsp at a time until you reach your preferred level of flavor.
+I went with 1 tsp (amount as original recipe is written), and also added a bit more lemon juice.
 Adjust seasonings to your preference.

-- Serve and sprinkle with more garam marsala and toasted sesame seeds.
+- Serve and sprinkle with more garam masala and toasted sesame seeds.

 - Serve with pita, pita chips and veggies.
 Will keep covered in the fridge for up to a week.